-What is the Average Payment Period?
+What Is The Average Payment Period?

 Average payment period refers to the average time period taken by an organization for paying off its dues with respect to purchases of materials that are bought on the credit basis from the suppliers of the company, and the same doesn’t necessarily have any impact on the company’s working capital.

-The formula of Average Payment Period Ratio
+Average Payment Period Explained

 - Average Accounts Payable = It is calculated by firstly adding the beginning balance of the accounts payableAccounts PayableAccounts payable is the amount due by a business to its suppliers or vendors for the purchase of products or services.
 It is categorized as current liabilities on the balance sheet and must be satisfied within an accounting period. in the company with its ending balance of the accounts payable and then diving by 2.